How to answer the show me, tell me questions

 The answer is that you should test your brakes as you set off and they should not feel "spongy or slack".
 For real.

-My driving instructor told me to think of a comedy double act called Spongy and Slack, which is a little TOO helpful - I may burst out laughing as I say it to my examiner.
+My driving instructor told me to think of a comedy double act called Spongy and Slack, which is a little TOO helpful - you may burst out laughing as you say it to your examiner.

 Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked.